burnflare/twitter-boston-showers/README.md

 Live monitoring of @TwitterBoston's showers in L6

 ##TODO
+- ~~Websockets, instead of a ajax polling every 5 seconds~~
+- ~~Hide red timer~~
+- ~~Flush sound~~
 - Persistance.
 Sorry, what did you say again?
-- ~~Websockets, instead of a ajax polling every 5 seconds~~
 - iOS: Timer only on current view
-- ~~Hide red timer~~
-- Flush sound
+- Queue system